StevenMayher/431-2021/classes/class19/README.md

     - I suggest upgrading **after** you turn in Project A. One change is that RStudio has changed to calendar versioning, so the new version number is something like `2021.09.0+351` for RStudio.
 The version of R we're using is `R 4.1.1`.
 5. Some Project B information **to come**.

-## Project A Final Weekend: Reminders

-1. Deadline: Tuesday 2021-11-02 at 9 PM.
+## Project A Final Weekend: Everything is due Tuesday 2021-11-02 at 9 PM.
-2. More to come.

 ## One Last Thing